Case Study: How April Moto Optimized Their WordPress Website

 CWV passed

-In 2021, April Moto contacted me to optimize the web performance of their company's WordPress site.
+In 2021, April Moto contacted me to optimize the web performance of their company's WordPress website.
 According to basic synthetic testing tools, their site's score was poor.
-The core web vitals were not validated and showed issues with FCP, LCP, and Total Blocking Time.
+The Core Web Vitals were not passing and showed issues with FCP, LCP, and Total Blocking Time.

-My web performance optimization stack for WordPress consists mainly of 3 plugins:
+My WordPress webperf optimization stack consists mainly of 3 plugins:

-• WP Rocket ↗, which allows for a large number of web performance optimizations such as minification of CSS and JS files or lazy-loading of images;
+• WP Rocket, which applies a large number of webperf optimizations such as CSS and JS file minification or image lazy-loading;

-• Perfmatters ↗, a lightweight plugin that allows for better control of resources loaded on the site, taxonomies, or even on individual pages.
+• Perfmatters, a lightweight plugin that provides better control over the resources loaded on the site, down to taxonomies or even individual pages.

 Image Optimization

-The simplest part of web performance optimization is optimizing WordPress images.
-With a plugin like Imagify, it is possible to bulk optimize all images already uploaded to the site, as well as those that will be uploaded later.
-The optimization is done in real-time, completely transparently for the user.
+The simplest part of a webperf optimization is WordPress image optimization.
+With a plugin like Imagify, it is possible to bulk optimize all images already uploaded to the site, as well as those that will be published afterward.
+The optimization is done in real time, in a completely transparent way for the user.

-Imagify also allows for the transformation of images to WebP format, saving up to 30% of their weight without a perceptible loss of quality to the human eye.
-To provide the best support to users, Imagify rewrites the site's URLs to serve the WebP format of an image if it exists, and keeps the original format in the case of an incompatible browser.
+Imagify also enables conversion of images to WebP format, saving up to 30% of their file size with no perceptible loss of quality to the human eye.
+To ensure the best support for users, Imagify rewrites the site's URLs to serve the WebP version of an image if it exists, and keeps the original format for incompatible browsers.

 WP Rocket Configuration

-The WP Rocket extension offers a large number of options; I will detail in a dedicated article the configuration I regularly use for my web performance optimizations on WordPress although it is important to keep in mind that each site and theme are different, the configuration must be adapted, and fine-tuning should be considered for each technical environment in production.
+The WP Rocket extension offers a large number of options.
+I will detail in a dedicated article the configuration I regularly use for my WordPress webperf optimizations, although it is important to keep in mind that every site and theme is different — the configuration must be adapted and fine-tuned for each technical environment in production.

-WP Rocket offers a very user-friendly feature for media.
-With just two clicks, lazy-loading is applied to all images on the site and to the YouTube iframes present on April Moto's pages.
-This option significantly reduces the number of images loaded but has simple flaws that can be corrected with more advanced optimization.
+WP Rocket offers a very easy-to-use feature for media.
+In two clicks, lazy-loading is applied to all images on the site and to YouTube iframes present on April Moto's pages.
+This option significantly reduces the number of images loaded, but comes with minor drawbacks that are easy to fix with a more thorough optimization.

-By default, all images were lazy-loaded on the site, which is not ideal for improving LCP since the browser does not know which image to start downloading until the page rendering has begun.
-To address this issue, the image exclusion field allowed for the definition of rules for identifying images above the fold:
+By default, all images were lazy-loaded on the site, which is not ideal for improving LCP since the browser doesn't know which image to start downloading until the page has begun rendering.
+To address this issue, the image exclusion field allowed defining identification rules for above-the-fold images:

-• First, I identified the file name of the logo, which was added to the lazy-loading exclusions;
+• First, I identified the logo's filename and added it to the lazy-loading exclusions;

-• The featured image of the posts had a unique class, which I was able to use via an appropriate selector to exclude all main images of the site's posts.
+• The featured image of articles had a unique class, which I was able to use via an appropriate selector to exclude all main article images on the site.

-💡 During this optimization, I noticed that the logo present in the footer was also identified as potentially lazy-loadable by Google Pagespeed: this is a false signal.
-Since it is loaded in the header, when it loads in the footer, the logo is already in the user's cache and will only be downloaded once.
-Given that the April Moto theme was custom-developed, I was able to define a CSS class .no-lazy and applied it to all above-the-fold media to ensure the longevity of this optimization.
+💡 During this optimization, I noticed that the logo also present in the footer was flagged by Google PageSpeed as potentially lazy-loadable — this is a false signal.
+Since it is loaded in the header, by the time it appears in the footer, the logo is already in the user's cache and will only be downloaded once.
+Since the April Moto theme was custom-built, I was able to define a .no-lazy CSS class and applied it to all above-the-fold media to ensure the longevity of this optimization.

 Optimized CSS and JS Assets

-WP Rocket also allows for the optimization of CSS and JS resources.
-With a few clicks, the site's CSS and JS resources were minified, and a defer attribute was present on all scripts on the site, thus unlocking the rendering of the page for the user.
+WP Rocket also allows optimizing CSS and JS resources.
+In just a few clicks, the site's CSS and JS resources were minified, and a defer attribute was added to all scripts on the site, unblocking page rendering for the user.

-To go a bit further, the option to defer the execution of JavaScript helped free up the user's processor and reduce April Moto's Total Blocking Time.
-The files are executed only after an interaction is performed by the user on the page (mouse movement, click, keyboard input).
+To go a step further, the option to delay JavaScript execution freed up the user's processor and reduced April Moto's Total Blocking Time.
+Files are only executed once the user has interacted with the page (mouse movement, click, keyboard input).

 Using WordPress Filters

-All these tips come from simple configurations, although they require diligence and time to be adapted; you will likely crash your site several times while trying to apply them yourself, but all the advice is accessible to a user even without technical knowledge.
+All of these tips come from straightforward configurations, though they require rigor and time to be properly adapted — you will likely break your site several times trying to apply them yourself, but all the advice is accessible even to users with no technical background.

-With these next tips, I was able to improve the web performance of the April Moto WordPress site to its limits.
+With the following tips, I was able to push the web performance of the April Moto WordPress site to its limits.

-By using the page thumbnail and the get_the_post_thumbnail_image filter, it is possible to preload the main image of the page by adding the following code to your theme's functions.php file (or in a dedicated WordPress extension).
+By using page thumbnails and the get_the_post_thumbnail_image filter, it is possible to preload the main image of the page by adding the following code to your theme's functions.php file (or in a dedicated WordPress plugin).

 add\_action('wp\_head', 'pauld\_preload\_main\_image', 11); function pauld\_preload\_main\_image() { if (get\_the\_post\_thumbnail\_url()) { echo ''."\